AJGreaves/picflip/testing.md

         - The game was extensively tested by the developer’s children (4 and 9 years old).

 **As a parent of a player, I want:**

-**1. Levels of difficulty for my child to choose from, so that they are engaged for longer and the game is useable for a wider age range.**
+1. **Levels of difficulty for my child to choose from, so that they are engaged for longer and the game is useable for a wider age range.**

     - The game includes 3 levels of difficulty, from 8, 12 or 16 cards to search though and find matching pairs.

-**2. A visually and operationally appealing game, so that I also have a positive experience when using it with my child.**
+2. **A visually and operationally appealing game, so that I also have a positive experience when using it with my child.**

     - Much thought and time has been put into designing a clean and attractive game that brings a positive user experience to both kids and adults alike.

-**3. The ability to delete a stored profile, so that I can reset the game for another go, or for another child.**
+3. **The ability to delete a stored profile, so that I can reset the game for another go, or for another child.**

     - This functionality has been incorporated into the game through the parental control modal.

-**4. The option to delete a profile to be easy for me to find, but not easy for a child who is randomly pressing buttons to access, so that a profile is not deleted by accident.**
+4. **The option to delete a profile to be easy for me to find, but not easy for a child who is randomly pressing buttons to access, so that a profile is not deleted by accident.**

     - For a user who can read and do simple maths, the steps to find and complete deletion of a user profile is easy to find.
 A toddler who is randomly pressing buttons has a very low probability of stumbling on the correct order of buttons to delete their profile by accident.

-**5. A mute button to be included, so that the sounds can be switched off when they become annoying.
+5. **A mute button to be included, so that the sounds can be switched off when they become annoying.
 (If only the actual child came with one of those too!).**

     - A mute button has been included on the dashboard.

-**6. To know who made the game and how I can contact them.**
+6. **To know who made the game and how I can contact them.**

     - A discreet footer tab is included at the bottom of the game, with the developers name and a link to her GitHub page.

 ## Manual testing
 Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.

 ### Testing undertaken on desktop

 All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer and on two different desktop screen sizes.

 1. Player info modal